-Levies on imports and manufacturing activity under a controlled substance licence are payable each quarter, under the Ozone Protection and Synthetic Greenhouse Gas (Import Levy) Act 1995 and the Ozone Protection and Synthetic Greenhouse Gas (Manufacture Levy) Act 1995, according to the quantity and ozone depleting potential of HCFCs imported or manufactured; or the quantity of methyl bromide, HFC or PFC imported or manufactured (see Table 3).
+Levies on import and manufacturing activity under a controlled substances licence are payable each quarter under the Ozone Protection and Synthetic Greenhouse Gas (Import Levy) Act 1995 and the Ozone Protection and Synthetic Greenhouse Gas (Manufacture Levy) Act 1995 according to the quantity and ozone depleting potential of HCFCs imported or manufactured; or the quantity of methyl bromide, HFC or PFC imported or manufactured (see Table 3).
 Australia has not manufactured ozone depleting substances since 1996, and has never manufactured HFCs or PFCs.

-Licence fees and levies are set at the level estimated to be the cost to the Australian Government of administering the legislation, and undertaking programs associated with phase out and emission minimisation.
-These fees are held in the Ozone Protection and SGG Account.
+Licence fees and levies are set at the level estimated to be the cost to the Australian Government of administering the legislation and undertaking programmes associated with phase-out and emission minimisation.
+These fees are held in the Ozone Protection and Synthetic Greenhouse Gas (SGG) Account.

 The purpose of the account is to reimburse the Australian Government for the costs associated with: